climate-datalab/CMIP6_Trends/README.md

 In this repository, you will find examples of how to read in information from netCDF files containing data from Coupled Model Intercomparison Project phase 6 (CMIP6) simulations, and perform basic visualizations using these data.

-This is a companion repository to the Climate DataLab web tutorial" http://climate-datalab.org/cmip6-walkthrough/
+This is a companion repository to the Climate DataLab web tutorial:

+http://climate-datalab.org/cmip6-walkthrough/

 The contents of the repository are: